Doiby Dickles: Back to Myrg

 Doiby reunites with the team because of the coincidence of Young Justice using the older hero's meeting spots.
 He convinces them to take him back to the planet Myrg.
 Impulse had recently received a spaceship in return for helping a rich sultan.
 While traveling through space, a younger version of Lobo talks his way into joining the mission.
 As is usual for Lobo, he is in it for the violence.

 After arriving, the team realizes Marieb had caused Doiby to be exiled from Mryg.
 Ramia had married the villain for the guarantee Doiby would be left alive.
 Marieb is defeated but the threat of the alien Slag arrives.

 The Slag race enjoys the game of baseball and agrees that they would face down Young Justice and Doiby for the sake of the planet.
 The Young Justice team wins by blatant cheating.
 Doiby and his Queen are able to go back to ruling Myrg.

 Doiby appears one more time to see Young Justice off in friendly terms.
 They use another form of transport, accidentally leaving Impulse's ship on Myrg.

 Doiby made a brief appearance in DC 1st with Alan Scott.

 A three-parter in Detective Comics features a flashback of Alan Scott and Doiby investigating murders in 1948.

 DC Universe

-In the pages of "The New Golden Age", Doiby was with Alan on the streets when they read a newspaper article that states that Red Lantern burned a Navy ship that left a dozen people dead.
+In the pages of "The New Golden Age", Doiby was with Alan on the streets when they read a newspaper article that states that Red Lantern burned a Navy ship and killed a dozen people.

 Skills and abilities

 Doiby Dickles has no superpowers, but he is a skilled driver, pilot, and unarmed combatant.
-He utilized his taxi to drive Green Lantern in any location and/or during car chases.